newlifeoutlook

 If I was by myself, I could only drive to specific destinations that were very close to home.
 Just thinking about driving beyond my imaginary "perimeter" would fill me with dread.

-After many years, I realized that these avoidance techniques were not accomplishing anything other than seriously affecting my degree of independence which could become a serious problem as I got older.
+After many years, I realized that these avoidance techniques were not accomplishing anything other than seriously affecting my degree of independence, which could become a serious problem as I got older.
 So, I decided to seek professional help.
 No one should ever feel embarrassed to ask for help.

-Previously, my family doctor treated my anxiety by prescribing an anti-anxiety medication and a tranquillizer that I could take as required.
+Previously, my family doctor treated my anxiety by prescribing an anti-anxiety medication and a tranquilizer that I could take as required.
 I also read some “self-help” books dealing with anxiety and used relaxation techniques including deep breathing, yoga, meditation, visualization and listening to relaxing music.
 While these did help my anxiety levels, my doctor and I agreed that I needed more.
 Thus, I was referred to a clinical psychologist to receive what is referred to as Cognitive Behavioral Therapy (CBT).

 Different from other types of “talk” therapies, CBT focuses on both recognizing and effectively changing thought patterns associated with one’s anxiety, panic or other bothersome feelings.